-- 1. A graduating level capstone experience which includes analysis, synthesis and critical evaluation, resulting in a defined output - i.
-The capstone experience will integrate and develop the skills and knowledge gained in earlier years; bring reflection and focus to the whole of the degree experience; and provide students with the opportunity to demonstrate and apply the understanding and skills that they have developed - ii.
-The capstone experience will be: - a.
-An extended piece of enquiry-based work, relevant to the degree, with a justified approach that effectively communicates its outcomes - b.
-Underpinned by a range of relevant sources, and will show recognition of health and safety, environmental and ethical considerations - c.
-Contextualised, and show recognition of the provisional nature of knowledge, building to an appropriate conclusion - d.
-Based on the processes of critical thinking, synthesis, reflection and evaluation
+1. A graduating level capstone experience which includes the analysis and critical evaluation of data within an independently produced piece of work

-2. Demonstration of the acquisition of technical skills and familiarity with the practical environment
+The capstone experience will be:

 - i.
+An extended piece of enquiry-based work, relevant to the degree, with a justified approach that effectively communicates the research outcomes - ii.
+Underpinned by a range of relevant sources and show appropriate recognition of health, safety and ethical considerations - iii.
+Contextualised, and show recognition of the provisional nature of knowledge, building to a conclusion - iv.
+Based on the processes of critical thinking, challenge and evaluation - 2.
+Demonstration of the acquisition of technical skills and familiarity with the practical environment - i.
 Students learn in a hands-on, practical environment, and are trained in the technical skills appropriate to their main subject interest - ii.
-Skill acquisition is demonstrably a progressive process - iii.
-There is a list of the core, assessed, technical skills used in the laboratory, field or other setting which form the foundation for the degree(s) - iv.
-There is evidence of competency in the core technical skills for all students on the programme - v.
-Training in research study design and the principles of data management, such as Good Laboratory Practice - vi.
-Students will appreciate the concept of 'Big Data' and its importance in understanding the living world
+Skill acquisition is a progressive process - iii.
+There is a list of the core, assessed, technical skills used in the laboratory and/or field which form the foundation for the degree(s) - iv.
+There is evidence of competency in the core technical skills for all students on the programme